dev-guys-unisa/ContestCognitiveRobotics2020/README.md

 rm pynaoqi-python2.7-2.5.7.1-linux64.tar.gz
 D=$(realpath pynaoqi-python2.7-2.5.7.1-linux64)
 ```
-This operation allow us to use the PyNaoQi library to develop the nodes.
+This operation allow us to use the [*PyNaoQi SDK*](http://doc.aldebaran.com/2-5/dev/python/index.html) to develop the nodes.
 ___
 # How to launch a Demo
 Here are some fundamental indications to launch a demo of the developed architecture.